News

 Ringing summary 2024

-This year, we were delighted to have such a productive and busy stork breeding season across all project sites.
+This year, we were thrilled to experience such a productive and busy stork breeding season across all project sites.

-At Knepp, a total of 53 wild chicks fledged in 2024.
-At Wadhurst Park, 4 chicks fledged and Cotswold Wildlife Park’s captive breeding programme provided 33 birds for Knepp to help bolster the colony and 6 birds to Wadhurst.
+At Knepp, an impressive 53 wild chicks fledged in 2024.
+At Wadhurst Park, 4 chicks fledged, and Cotswold Wildlife Park’s captive breeding program contributed 33 birds to Knepp to help bolster the colony, along with 6 birds to Wadhurst.

-Each year, all the young project birds are ringed by trained specialists under license from the British Trust of Ornithology.
-Two rings are used on each bird; a blue plastic darvic ring which starts with the letters GB then a unique code, and a metal BTO ring.
-The plastic darvic ring is placed on the left upper leg (tarsus) making it more visible to people with binoculars or a camera.
-The metal ring tends to be longer lasting and stay on the bird for it’s whole lifetime.
-The plastic rings can snap though this is very rare.
-Having both rings allows us to learn a huge amount about bird’s lifespan and movement.
+Each year, all young storks in the project are ringed by trained specialists under a license from the British Trust of Ornithology.
+Two rings are placed on each bird: a blue plastic Darvic ring with the letters “GB” followed by a unique code, and a metal BTO ring.
+The Darvic ring is placed on the upper left leg (tarsus) for easy visibility through binoculars or a camera, while the metal ring, which lasts a lifetime, ensures long-term identification.
+Though rare, plastic rings can break, but having both rings provides valuable data on each bird’s lifespan and movement.

-From the process of ringing we have been able to confirm incredible migration journeys and learn about the stork’s breeding behaviour over the years.
+Through this ringing process, we’ve been able to track extraordinary migration journeys and gather vital insights into the storks’ breeding behavior over the years.

-As the wild stork colony establishes and develops, it is very important to have a thorough data set on the survival and movement of the birds.
-In this short blog we aim to give an overview of how the ringing process works and a summary of the season in 2024.
-If you have any questions or want to find out more, do get in touch with us!
+As the wild stork colony continues to establish and grow, maintaining a robust data set on the birds’ survival and movements is crucial.
+In this short blog, we aim to give an overview of the ringing process and a summary of the 2024 season.
+If you have any questions or would like to learn more, feel free to get in touch with us!

 Cotswolds Wildlife Park visit 2024